What is BYOD?

 Purchase via the Oakhill Partner Online Store

 Oakhill has partnered with Computers Now, an education reseller to offer parents a range of devices.
 Each device has been carefully selected to meet the specification, performance and longevity requirements of the program.
-Purchasing devices from Computers Now also offers the benefits of “bundle” pricing that includes an extended 3-year warranty across all devices.
+Purchasing devices from Computers Now also offers the benefits of “bundle” pricing that includes an extended 3-year warranty across all devices, including on-college repairs arranged by Oakhill ICT.
 You also have the option of adding protection against accidental damage and theft via the optional insurance.
 It may also be worth investigating if your home and contents policies and/or credit card provider offers extensions to cover laptops.
 Click here to visit the online store.

 Purchase a laptop from a supplier of your choice